Emergency Ride Home Program

 How to use the ERH program

 When that unforeseen emergency arises, call us at 650.723.9362.
 We'll arrange a taxi or rental car for you.
 Waiting times for taxis may vary from 15 to 30 minutes.
 When meeting your taxi, ask the driver to confirm your name and destination to ensure your fare will be covered.
 The taxi should have been dispatched by Yellow Checker Rainbow Cab.
+Please note: We don't cover or reimburse for tips.

 If your destination is within 20 miles of campus, we will send a cab.
 If you need to go farther away, we will help you get a rental car.
 You're allowed four free rides per academic year.